-FCMAT is a resource for the state Legislature, SPI, county offices of education, school districts, charter schools, California community colleges, state administration and state control agencies.
+FCMAT is a resource for the state Legislature, SPI, county superintendents of schools, school districts, charter schools, California community colleges, state administration and state control agencies.
 The internal and external team includes members with expertise and experience at county offices of education, school districts, charter schools and community colleges.
-These experts come from both the public and private sectors.
-These professionals have an established record of expertise in serving school districts, county offices of education, charter schools and community colleges.
+These experts come from both the public and private sectors and have established records of expertise in serving LEAs.